 The doctor may also emphasize other safety topics, such as the importance of installing and maintaining smoke alarms and of keeping potential toxins (such as cleaners and drugs) and firearms (guns) out of the reach of children.
 Parents should take the opportunity to bring up topics that are most relevant to their unique family situation.
 As children get older, they can be active participants in these discussions.

 Nutrition and exercise

-Parents can help prevent obesity Obesity Obesity is excess body weight.
-Obesity is influenced by a combination of factors, which usually results in consuming more calories than the body needs.
-These factors may include physical inactivity... read more and type 2 diabetes Type 2 diabetes Diabetes mellitus is a disorder in which blood sugar (glucose) levels are abnormally high because the body does not produce enough insulin or fails to respond normally to the insulin produced... read more by establishing healthy eating patterns and promoting regular exercise.
+Parents can help prevent obesity Obesity Obesity is a chronic, recurring complex disorder characterized by excess body weight.
+Obesity is influenced by a combination of factors that includes genetics, hormones, behavior, and the environment... read more and type 2 diabetes Type 2 diabetes Diabetes mellitus is a disorder in which blood sugar (glucose) levels are abnormally high because the body does not produce enough insulin or fails to respond normally to the insulin produced... read more by establishing healthy eating patterns and promoting regular exercise.
 Parents should provide children with a variety of healthy foods, including fruits and vegetables along with sources of protein.
 Regular meals and small nutritious snacks encourage healthy eating in even a picky preschooler.
 Although children may avoid some healthy foods, such as broccoli or beans, for a period of time, it is important to continue to offer healthy foods.
 In addition, parents should limit the child's intake of fruit juices, which, despite their seemingly healthy origin, are mainly sugar water.
 Some children lose their appetite for food at mealtime if they drink too much fruit juice.
 Parents should guide children away from frequent snacking and foods that are high in calories, salt, and sugar.

 Exercising and maintaining good physical and emotional health are very beneficial for children.
 Playing outdoors with the family or participating on an athletic team is a good way to encourage children to exercise and prevent obesity.